Dilwale (2015 film): Plot

-Veer Bakshi and Raj Bakshi are brothers who work as car tuners in Goa.
-Veer meets an educated-young girl named Ishita, where he helps her, but damages the car of a customer in the process.
-As a penance, Raj makes Veer to fix the car in the night.
-Veer falls asleep while fixing the car, and when he awakes, he finds that the car's sound system is stolen.

-Meanwhile, Veer gets into a tussle with a drug baron named King.
-He beats a few of his henchmen, who threatened Ishita, and gets knocked out.
-Raj breaks the fight and admits him to the hospital.
-Raj learns of King's hideout, where he, along with his friends Shakti and Anwar, kill the gang members and burn their stash.
-Raj reveals himself to be Kaali.
-King suspects Raj to be Kaali, due to the tussle between him and Veer.
-However, Raj's humbleness convinces King he is harmless, and he makes a deal to fix their car, in exchange for their protection.
+2015: Veer Bakshi and Raj Bakshi are brothers working as car tuners in Panaji.
+Veer helps Ishita and damages the car of a customer in the process.
+To discipline him, Raj makes Veer fix the car at night.
+Veer falls asleep while fixing the car and wakes up to find that the car's sound system has been stolen.
+Veer soon gets into a tussle with "King", a drug baron, whose henchmen threatened Ishita.
+Veer is injured and gets admitted to the hospital.
+Raj learns about this and thrashes the gang members, with the help of his friends Shakti and Anwar.
+Raj burns their stash and reveals himself as "Kaali".
+King suspects Raj to be Kaali due to the tussle between King and Veer.
+However, Raj's humbleness convinces King that he is harmless and makes a deal to fix their car in exchange for their safety and protection.

-2000: In Bulgaria, Raj and Veer are sons of a crime boss named Randhir Bakshi.
-Raj comes across Meera during one of their chases with Randhir's rival, Dev Narayan Malik.
-He falls in love with her, and two begin to spend time with each other.
-During a shipment delivery to his father, Raj gets attacked by Dev's henchmen where Meera reveals that she was Malik's daughter, and that she lied to Raj.
-She spares Raj's life as it was her birthday.

-Raj confronts Meera shortly after this.
-He chases Meera in his car and saves her life when she almost falls off a cliff.
-He tells her to never meet him again, lest he will kill her.
-Meera, overcome by remorse, declares her love for Raj, who eventually forgives her.
-Raj and Meera reveal their relationship to Randhir and Dev who agree to meet each other.
-However, Dev tries to kill Raj and his father in a shootout.
+2000: In Sofia, Kaali and Veer are sons of Randhir Bakshi, a crime boss.
+Kaali comes across Meera during one of their chases with Randhir's rival Dev Narayan Malik.
+Kaali falls in love with her and the two begin to spend time with each other.
+During a shipment delivery to Randhir, Kaali gets attacked by Dev's henchmen and Meera reveals herself as Malik's daughter.
+Meera spares Kaali's life as it was her birthday.
+Kaali confronts Meera, chases her car and saves her life when she almost falls off a cliff.
+Overcome by remorse, Meera declares her love for Kaali, who eventually forgives her.
+Kaali and Meera reveal their relationship to Randhir and Dev, who agree to meet each other.
+However, Dev tries to kill Kaali and his father in a shootout.
 Dev and Randhir end up shooting each other to death.
-When Meera sees Raj holding a gun next to Dev's body, Meera is convinced Raj has betrayed her.
-She shoots him.
-Raj survives and Shakti and Anwar convince him to forget about the past and start a new life with Veer.
+Meera sees Kaali holding a gun next to Dev and assumes that Kaali has betrayed her, where she shoots him.
+Kaali survives and is convinced by Shakti and Anwar to forget about the past and start a new life with his brother Veer, while Meera also starts a new life.